shivam091/Spring-Data-JPA-JQGrid-Integration/Readme.markdown

 	}
 ```

 Above is the code snippet to perform server side validation.
 The above snippet shows how to validate *Email ID* to check whether it is unique or not.
-URL mensioned in the snippet will hit server to perform validation and procedure to call it is same as that of client side validations.
+URL mentioned in the snippet will hit server to perform validation and procedure to call it is same as that of client side validations.